-- 3.176 The key Heritage issue for the Nottingham area is the preservation and enhancement of heritage assets. - 3.177 This section considers the impact of the LAPP on heritage assets such as buildings, sites or landscapes of historic, archaeological, architectural or artistic interest.
+- 3.184 The key Heritage issue for the Nottingham area is the preservation and enhancement of heritage assets. - 3.185 This section considers the impact of the LAPP on heritage assets such as buildings, sites or landscapes of historic, archaeological, architectural or artistic interest.
 Nottingham includes many heritage sites and buildings.
-Policies within the LAPP seek to preserve and enhance heritage assets and their settings in line with their interest and significance but also to realise opportunities for enhancement linked with development proposed. - 3.178 Individual heritage assets were identified and considered in the process of appraising and selecting site allocations.
-Development principles for the selected site allocations set out key issues specifically relating to heritage assets, including opportunities for enhancement through development. - 3.179 Further more detailed consideration regarding design which is sensitive to heritage assets would be required as detailed schemes come forward, and it is considered that development proposed through the site allocation process offers significant opportunities for enhancement and increased value of heritage assets generally. - 3.180 The Castle Quarter Maid Marian Way College site (PA66) is one such example of a site which is set in the vicinity of significant heritage assets, including Nottingham Castle, but does not currently contribute significantly to their setting.
-Development of the site therefore offers opportunities for significant enhancement of the historic environment in this location. - 3.181 Similarly, existing heritage assets within, and in the vicinity of, the Sneinton Market site (PA64), located within the Creative Quarter, make a significant contribution to the site and surrounding context for this site.
-Development would therefore offer opportunities for enhancement of valued buildings alongside the removal of unsympathetic elements in the site.
+Policies within the LAPP seek to preserve and enhance heritage assets and their settings in line with their interest and significance but also to realise opportunities for enhancement linked with development proposed. - 3.186 Individual heritage assets were identified and considered in the process of appraising and selecting site allocations.
+Development principles for the selected site allocations set out key issues specifically relating to heritage assets, including opportunities for enhancement through development. - 3.187 Further more detailed consideration regarding design which is sensitive to heritage assets would be required as detailed schemes come forward, and it is considered that development proposed through the site allocation process offers significant opportunities for enhancement and increased value of heritage assets generally. - 3.188 The Castle Quarter Maid Marian Way College site (PA66) is one such example of a site which is set in the vicinity of significant heritage assets, including Nottingham Castle, but does not currently contribute significantly to their setting.
+Development of the site therefore offers opportunities for significant enhancement of the historic environment in this location. - 3.189 Similarly, existing heritage assets within, and in the vicinity of, the Sneinton Market site (PA64), located within the Creative Quarter, make a significant contribution to the site and surrounding context for this site.
+Development would therefore offer opportunities for enhancement of valued buildings alongside the removal of unsympathetic elements in the site. - 3.190 Nottingham City Centre contains a unique and distinctive network of caves.
+Policies in the LAPP would serve to protect these heritage assets, and site specific assessment would be undertaken through the Development Management process as developments come forward.